A SURVEY OF OPTIONS AND STRATEGIES

 SECTION – A

-Currently (late 2018), the X-T3 camera boasts the most sophisticated and versatile power management system of any X-series camera to date.
+Currently (early 2019), the X-T3 camera boasts the most sophisticated and versatile power management system of any X-series camera to date.
 Many of its power management improvements were introduced with the X-T2 model.
 The significant differences between the X-T3’s power system, and the very similar power systems of the X-T2 and X-H1, are the X-T3’s adoption of the USB-C standard for USB connection, and the ability to achieve maximum performance without having to use the optional battery grip.

 The electrical specifications of the X-T3, are found on the identification and compliance plates.
 The one belonging to the camera body, is at the back of the tilt LCD screen, and can be seen when the screen’s top is pulled outward, while the other plate is found on the top surface of the optional vertical grip.
 Both state that the camera is rated at 9 Volts up to a power of 18 Watts.